Which city is cheaper, Amsterdam or Faro?

 The spring attracts plenty of travelers to both Faro and Amsterdam.
 Many visitors come to Faro in the spring for the beaches.
 Also, most visitors come to Amsterdam for the activities around the city and the natural beauty during these months.

 In the spring, Faro is much warmer than Amsterdam.
-Typically, the spring temperatures in Faro in April are around 17°C (62°F), and Amsterdam is about 8°C (46°F).
+Typically, the spring temperatures in Faro in April average around 17°C (62°F), and Amsterdam averages at about 8°C (46°F).

 In Faro, it's very sunny this time of the year.
 Faro usually receives more sunshine than Amsterdam during spring.
 Faro gets 248 hours of sunny skies, while Amsterdam receives 166 hours of full sun in the spring.